Don't just take it from us: several independent national news outlets have written about our new pricing and we recommend that you read the coverage.

 Writing The savvy reasons behind platform's new Netflix-style price model for Money Marketing, a newspaper for independent financial advisers, Mr Fielding says: "All three users should be happy.
 The occasional equity trader is getting deal terms on par with market price, the funds fan doesn't feel he is wasting his free trades, as they accrue and last for 90 days, and the super investor is getting a much better deal - while trades may be cheaper on execution-only platforms, they are nowhere near as user friendly."

-He also ran detailed analysis of how interactive investor compares with competitors on price for ISAs and SIPPs – there are some very useful heatmaps in the piece.
+He also ran detailed analysis of how interactive investor compares with competitors on price for Stocks and Shares ISAs and self-invested personal pensions – there are some very useful heatmaps in the piece.

 Mr Fielding concludes: